Scalloped Tomatoes Casserole

 - Lightly grease an 8×8 baking dish and preheat oven to 350°F.

-- Melt butter over medium high heat and cook onion, green pepper and celery until tender; about 5 minutes.
+- Melt 1 tablespoon butter over medium high heat and cook 1 small onion, 1 medium green pepper and 2 medium celery stalks until tender; about 5 minutes.

-- Place tomatoes in casserole dish and break up large pieces.
-Season with salt, pepper and basil, stir.
+- Place 28 ounces canned tomatoes in casserole dish and break up large pieces.
+Season with 1 teaspoon salt, 1/8 teaspoon pepper and 1/2 teaspoon dried basil, stir.

-- Add brown sugar and vegetables to tomatoes and stir.
+- Add 2 teaspoons brown sugar and vegetables to tomatoes and stir.

-- Finally add bread crumbs and stir.
+- Finally add 1/2 cup bread crumbs and stir.
 Use a paper towel to wipe down exposed portion of baking dish to avoid burning.

 - Bake for 350°F for 30 – 35 minutes until lightly browned on top.
 Serve warm and enjoy.